stacksjs/stacks/README.md

 ## 💡 Get Started

 It's incredibly easy to get your component library started with this slightly opinionated starter kit.
-You simply need to know how to design/develop Vue Single File Components.
+The only prerequisite is a basic understanding of how to design/develop Vue Single File Components (SFCs).
+In other words, HTML with sprinkled JavaScript will get you really far!

 ```bash
 # you may use this GitHub template or the following command: